 Another interesting option to consider is cutlery that won't even require composting: edible cutlery.

-However, even these options are not necessarily the most sustainable and eco-friendly choice.
+However, even these options are not necessarily the most sustainable and eco-friendly choices.
 It is important, in general, to move away from a disposable society and begin to be more mindful of what goes into making every item we buy.

 It is important to remember that while they certainly are less damaging than synthetic plastic items, each of these alternatives also takes energy, water, land, and other resources to produce.
 So, while these are certainly better than single-use plastic cutlery, it is worthwhile considering being more sustainable and eco-friendly and considering the second option.